e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 <style scoped></style>
 ```

 Now, let's change the content formatting.
-As you may noticed, styles for the particular slides should be described in the same file with the markup.
+As you may notice, styles for the particular slides should be described in the same file with the markup.
 However, if needed to apply style changes which should affect the whole presentation it is better to define them in `styles/main.css` file.

-Getting back to content formating, let's change the background of the slide together with the size and color of the text, so the CSS will look as the following:
+Getting back to content formatting, let's change the background of the slide together with the size and color of the text, so the CSS will look like the following:

 ```css
 .layout{